There’s No Financial Literacy Gender Gap Amongst 10-14-Year-Old’s!

 The money habits and beliefs we develop in childhood are incredibly stable – so helping kids develop productive ones in the first place, doesn’t only help them in real-time, it has tremendous future value.
 There’s a huge ripple effect!

-Both individual and systems change are needed.
+Both individual and system changes are needed.

 We understand systemic change is required to eliminate the money gender gap (which is broader than just the gender pay gap).
 We also appreciate backlash against any solution to the money gender gap that resembles “fixing women”.
-Our vision is a world where all children grow up practicing, getting and using (at first basic) financial information to make their lives better.
-A world where all young adults feel comfortable asking questions about money, before making personal financial decisions.
+Our vision is a world where all children grow up practicing, getting, and using (at first basic) financial information to make their lives better.
+A world where all young adults feel comfortable asking questions about money before making personal financial decisions.

 Getting kids to embrace thinking before buying on the regular may seem “so-what-ish”.
-But as anyone who’s given their child early financial education knows, what really happens when a young person acquires comfort with basic personal finance terms and ideas, is that they’re also developing the confidence required to seek out the more sophisticated financial information they’ll need later in life, when it is relevant and can be helpful.
+But as anyone who’s given their child early financial education knows, what really happens when a young person acquires comfort with basic personal finance terms and ideas is that they’re also developing the confidence required to seek out the more sophisticated financial information they’ll need later in life when it is relevant and can be helpful.

 To learn more, click on the green or pink buttons below.